 When offering an unpaid position to an international student, no further paperwork is required beyond the Learning Contract.
 However, students should still consult with the International Student Program to see if immigration or labor regulations require employment authorization for their experience.

 Obtaining authorization for international students to work in the U.S. is not as difficult as many employers think.
 Most international students are in the U.S. on non-immigrant visas (F-1 & J-1), and these students are eligible to accept employment in the U.S. under certain conditions.
 International students in college can receive paid employment through Curriculum Practical Training.

-- Authorization will be completed in 24 hours
+- Authorization will be completed in 24 hours.